 “#staywoke: Digital Engagement and Literacies in Anti-Racist Pedagogy.”
 American Quarterly.
 Special issue: Toward a Critically Engaged Digital Practice.
 70.3 (2018).
 439-454.
 Finalist for the American Studies Association’s 2019 Constance M. Rourke Prize for best article in American Quarterly.

 “Black, Red, and Yellow: Cross-Racial Coalitions and Conflicts in the Early African American Scientific Imagination.”
 Occasion: Interdisciplinary Humanities Journal, ARCADE @ Stanford.
 Special Issue: “Biologism and Identity.”
 Eds.
 David Palumbo-Liu and Jenny Wills.
-11 (2018): ~4,700 words.
-Forthcoming.
+11 (2018): 1-11.

 Chapters in Edited Collections